spielhoelle/amnesty/wp-content/plugins/wordfence/readme.txt

 * Checks your content safety by scanning file contents, posts and comments for dangerous URLs and suspicious content.
 * [Premium] Checks to see if your site or IP have been blacklisted for malicious activity, generating spam or other security issue.

+#### LOGIN SECURITY
+* Two-factor authentication (2FA), one of the most secure forms of remote system authentication available via any TOTP-based authenticator app or service.
+* Login Page CAPTCHA stops bots from logging in.
+* Disable or add 2FA to XML-RPC.
+* Block logins for administrators using known compromised passwords.

+#### WORDFENCE CENTRAL
+* Wordfence Central is a powerful and efficient way to manage the security for multiple sites in one place.
+* Efficiently assess the security status of all your websites in one view.
+View detailed security findings without leaving Wordfence Central.
+* Powerful templates make configuring Wordfence a breeze.
+* Highly configurable alerts can be delivered via email, SMS or Slack.
+Improve the signal to noise ratio by leveraging severity level options and a daily digest option.
+* Track and alert on important security events including administrator logins, breached password usage and surges in attack activity.
+* Free to use for unlimited sites.

 #### SECURITY TOOLS
 * With Live Traffic, monitor visits and hack attempts not shown in other analytics packages in real time; including origin, their IP address, the time of day and time spent on your site.
-* [Premium] Stop brute force attacks permanently by using two factor authentication, one of the most secure forms of remote system authentication available.
-* The free version of Wordfence includes an excellent comment spam filter.
-[Premium] An advanced comment spam filter is automatically enabled for premium customers.
 * Block attackers by IP or build advanced rules based on IP Range, Hostname, User Agent and Referrer.
-[Premium] Country blocking available with Wordfence Premium.
+* Country blocking available with Wordfence Premium.

 == Installation ==